allpix-squared/allpix-squared/src/modules/CSADigitizer/README.md

 Noise can be applied to the individual bins of the output pulse, drawn from a normal distribution.
 For the amplified pulse signal, alongside the Time-of-Arrival either the determined Time-over-Threshold, or the integral of the amplified pulse can be stored in the `PixelHit`.

+Since the input pulse may have different polarity, it is important to set the threshold accordingly to a positive or negative value, otherwise it may not trigger at all.
+If this behavior is not desired, the 'Ignore_Polarity' parameter can be set to compare only the absolute values of the input and the threshold value.

 ### Parameters